-• Don't ever run so hard that you hurt your feet, knees, etc. Maintain a short stride, picking up the cadence or turnover to run faster. • After the MM, jog slowly for the rest of the distance assigned on that day taking as many walk breaks as you wish.
+• Don't ever run so hard that you hurt your feet, knees, etc. Maintain a short stride, picking up the cadence or turnover to run faster.

+• After the MM, jog slowly for the rest of the distance assigned on that day taking as many walk breaks as you wish.

 After you have run 3 of these (not at one time--on different weekends) you'll see progress and will run them hard enough so that you are huffing and puffing during the second half.
 Try walking for about 10-30 seconds after each lap during the MM.
-Most beginning runners record a faster time when taking short breaks.
-Predicted (Ideal Conditions) Pace: Take your best current MM time and multiply by 1.3.
-This is the fastest pace you could currently expect to run 4 under ideal conditions per mile in the half marathon.
+Most runners record a faster time when taking short breaks.

+Predicted (Ideal Conditions) Pace: Take your best current MM time and multiply by 1.2.
+This is the fastest pace you could currently expect to run under ideal conditions per mile in a ten 10 race.
+Long run pace: should be at least 2 minutes slower than the current predicted all-out race pace.